HeiderJeffer/PhD-Department-of-Psychology-at-Leeds-Beckett-University/README.md

 Author Heider Jeffer

-I have created an official website on GitHub and a dedicated Lab for Leeds Beckett University.
+I have created an official website on GitHub and a dedicated Lab for this study.

 These platforms will be used to store research materials and execute the project methodologies online using Python code I developed.

 You can access them via the following links: